johnnygreco/lmao/README.md

 # 🙊 LMAO: **L**anguage **M**odel **A**dapters and **O**rchestrators
-> Leveraging the power of large LMs for common NLP tasks
+> Leveraging the power of large LMs for downstream NLP tasks

 ## 🚧 **Work in progress** 🚧
 This project is still in its early stages of development.
 The API is subject to change and the documentation is incomplete.